-4 Unique Donation Identification
+4 Unique Donation Identification Number (DIN)

 ISBT 128 provides for unique identification of any donation worldwide.
-It does this by using a 13-character identifier built up from three elements, the first identifying the collection facility, the second the year, and the third a sequence number for the donation.
+It does this by using a 13-character DIN built up from three elements: the first identifying the facility that assigned the DIN (e.g., the collection facility, registry, etc.), the second the year in which the DIN was assigned, and the third a sequence number controlled and maintained by the facility that assigned the DIN.

 For example: